Yellow fever occurs only in the tropical areas of Central Africa, southern Panama, and South America.

 Do not apply insect repellent to the hands, eyes, mouth, or cut or irritated skin of children.

 A vaccine that is 95% effective at preventing yellow fever is available.
+A single dose of vaccine can provide life-long immunity against yellow fever.
 People should be given the vaccine at least 10 days before traveling to a yellow fever endemic country.
 In the United States, the vaccine is given only at yellow fever vaccination clinics authorized by the U.S. Public Health Service.
 However, there are many such centers (see CDC: Yellow Fever Vaccination Clinics).
-Vaccination provides immunity for life.

 Many countries require vaccination only for travelers coming into their country from areas where yellow fever occurs.
 If people are traveling to areas where yellow fever is common, they should be vaccinated.